-If your organization needs stricter admin control over Chrome settings and needs to control what data is being shared with Google and third parties through Chrome, please consider using our Chrome Enterprise offering.
-Chrome Enterprise gives admins options to set various privacy policies for their organization.
+If your organization needs stricter admin control over Chrome settings and needs to control what data is being shared with Google and third parties through Chrome, please consider using our Chrome Education Upgrade offering.
+Chrome Education Upgrade gives admins options to set various policies for their organization.
 For example, admins can set up the Metrics Reporting policy to disable crash-related data being sent to Google for all users in their organization and anonymous reporting of usage.

-Admins can also disable or enable the enhanced spell check services for your organization.
-For more information, see Chrome Browser Cloud Management and the Chrome Browser Enterprise Security Configuration Guide.
+For more information on Chrome privacy settings, see our Google Chrome Privacy Whitepaper.